KermitTheSapo/compass-front-challenge-twitter-part2/README.md

 Design made for 1440px screens

-"npm install" for install the dependence
+"npm install" for install the dependences
 "Npm run dev" for localhost
 "npm run storybook" for storybook